 No None.
 The propellant is neutral and the initiator is sealed.

 Yes, it is possible to fly with the mechanical ejector.
 The IATA standard allows two neutral gas cartridges per person to be carried in the hold.
-For the pyrotechnic ejector, it is necessary to inquire with the company, the device being considered generally as rescue device.
+It is necessary to inquire with the company, the device being generally regarded as backup device.

 It is not necessary to disassemble the device to put it in the hold.

-For the anecdote, the day of my last test, a relief was opened then the takeoff of a paraglider causing a return to the slope.
-I did not hear from the paraglider, but the witnesses described a major shock.
+In addition, the device allows to better position the handle and reduce the risk of accidental draft.
+For the anecdote, the day of my last tests, a relief was opened then the takeoff of a paraglider causing a return to the slope.
+I did not hear anything from the paraglider, but the witnesses described a significant shock.

-The energy transmitted to a third is set the energy standard transmitted by a drone connected to a parachute required by the Civil Aviation.
+No, the energy transmitted to a third party is set to the energy standard transmitted by a drone connected to a parachute required by Civil Aviation.

 Yes, the ejector can be connected to a remote control.
 This is certainly one of its main advantages.